nilearn/nilearn/doc/decoding/decoding_intro.rst

 :class:`nilearn.decoding.Decoder` object.
 Using the mask we defined before and an SVC estimator as we already introduced, we can create a pipeline in two lines.
-The additional `standardize`=True argument adds a normalization of images signal to a 0 mean and 1 variance which will improve performance of most estimators.
+The additional `standardize`=True argument adds a normalization of images signal to a zero mean and unit variance, which will improve performance of most estimators.

     >>> from nilearn.decoding import Decoder # doctest: +SKIP
     >>> decoder = Decoder(estimator='svc', mask=mask_filename) # doctest: +SKIP